braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/linking.md

 > Deep linking is a way of providing a link that launches an app, shows specific content, or takes some specific action.
 Native code can forward deep links to your app's Flutter layer for handling.
 If you're looking to implement deep links in your iOS and/or Android Flutter app for the first time, follow these steps.

+You can see [an example app][5] with all of these steps implemented in our public repository.
 For general information on what deep links are, refer to our [FAQ article][1].

 ## Step 1: Native deep link handling